EnderBaggins/Aperture_plotting/README.md

 #### Internal Attributes
 Do not change these directly.

 - `post_func`: the function that is called to do the post-processing step.
-This is set by the post constructor function.
+This is set by the post constructor function. needs to be of the form `func(self,apt_fig,**kwargs)` where self will apply to the apt_post object.

 - `update_func` (optional): a function that is called to update the post-processing step.
-This is set by the post constructor function. (afig.update_fig will call this function if it exists)
+This is set by the post constructor function. (afig.update_fig will call this function if it exists) will need to be of the form `update_func(self,apt_fig,**kwargs)` where self will apply to the apt_post object.

 - `name`: The name of the post-processing step. use this as the key to access (e.g `afig.post_process[name]) This is set by the post constructor function.

+- `post_plots`: A list of the plots that the post-processing step is applied to.
+This is set by the post constructor function. ensure that your post_func can handle multiple plots with `for plot in self.post_plots:`

 ### `apt_post` Methods